ducciomugnaini/WebPageRefresherC19/README.md

 Tailored to check if the reservation is active on [Covid Site](https://prenotavaccino.sanita.toscana.it/#/home).

+Check is performed every ten minutes.
+As soon as reservation switch to active an email is sent to several recipients.

 Selenium has been used to avoid the message _enable JavaScript to view the page content_.